cmkobel/CompareM2/README.md

 ```

 You don't need to do any manual activation of the conda environment, as the pipeline is wrapped whithin conda run.
+Assemblycomparator2 is run with conda run and automatically activates the correct environment.

 ### 4. Set up the alias